What to Wear In Sedona, AZ: A Complete Packing Guide

 Evening Out Attire

 Who doesn’t like a night out on the town?
 Although you may find a few restaurants that require you to wear something other than hiking clothes, jeans will take you everywhere.
-This short and quick list is about all you would need for a night on the town.

 • A cute little dress.